mazwat/mazwat.github.io/electrical-circuits-lm.md

 ### Ohms Triangle

-The simplest way to apply Ohms low is to look at it as a triangle.
+The simplest way to apply Ohms low is to consider it as a triangle.
 We can use a triangle to show the equal relationship between the values.
 So if we are looking to calculate V (volts) from the other 2 values we use V=IR  if we are looking to calculate I (Amps) we use V over R and if want to calculate R (Resistance) we use V over I.

 ![Ohms Triangle](images/ohms-tri.png)
 *Fig. 9 - Ohms Triangle*